CrazyLeek/STEP-journey-checker/readme.md

 ## Main data structures

-- Modes of transport :
+- **Modes of transport**:
   Users have to say what modes of transport they are going to use.
 To store this information, we use a list of pairs of values.
 Each pair represent a mode of transport.
-The first element is a string contining the mode (e.g.
+The first element is a string containing the mode (e.g.
   `'bus'` or `'bike'`) and the second one is the name of the route when the mode is public.
 When the mode isn't public, the value has no importance (but need to exist) and is usually `None` or `""`.
 For example, if users are starting their journey by foot, then take a bus whose name is '4A' and finish using a tramay (luas in Dublin) whose name is 'Green' then the modes will be stored like that: `[('walk', None), ('bus', '4A'), ('luas', 'Green')]`

+- **GPS records**:
+  A GPS record, when saved in a file, is a field of three elements: the date of the record in ISO format, the longitude in decimal and the latitude in decimal.
+In Python, it's a tuple of `(str, float, float)`.
+Example `("2022-01-19T16:35:50.935Z", -7.2364775, 52.9556583)`.
+The function used to read the date is `datetime.fromisoformat` when the data is loaded.

+- **Journey**:
+  When stored in a file, a journey is a json file.
+The main difference with the loaded in memory version is that the GPS data is a `pandas.DataFrame`